lvclark/tagdigger/README.md

 A CSV file of read counts is output, with samples in rows and tags in columns.

 If tags represent pairs of binary SNPs, with alleles labeled '0' or '1', a CSV of numeric diploid genotypes (0, 1, 2) can optionally be written, with samples in rows and markers in columns.

+# Barcode splitter

+TagDigger also includes a program for splitting one FASTQ file into multiple files according to barcode.
+FASTQ files can be in uncompressed or gzip format as described above.
+The barcode key file should also be in the format described above, but with column headers "Input File", "Barcode", and "Output File".
+Download this repository and double-click "barcode_splitter.py" to launch the program.

+Although the main TagDigger program works with libraries from any enzyme combination, the barcode splitter currently only supports PstI-MspI and NsiI-MspI.
+Available adapter sequences include those from [Poland *et al.* (2012)](http://dx.doi.org/10.1371/journal.pone.0032253) and those used in the [Sacks lab](http://openwetware.org/wiki/Sacks:RAD-seq), designed by Megan Hall.

+The output FASTQ files are uncompressed, with barcodes, adapter sequence, and potentially chimeric sequence clipped out.
+The second comment line for each read has the barcode appended to it.